 Each optical detector shall be a weatherproof unit capable of being easily mounted on a mast arm.
 The housing shall have at least one opening threaded for 3/4 inch conduit, through which all wiring shall enter.
 Each detector shall weigh not more than 2 pounds and shall present a maximum wind load area of 36 square inches.
 Each detector shall be capable of receiving optical energy from either one of both of two axially opposed directions.
-The reception angle shall be a maximum of \pm 6 degrees (12 degrees total included angle) measured in the horizontal plane about the center axis of the light-sensing element.
-The reception angle in the vertical plane measured about the center axis of the light-sensing element shall be a maximum of 4 degrees above and 8 degrees below that center axis.
+The reception angle shall be a maximum of \pm 6 degrees (12 degrees total included angle) measured in the horizontal plane about the center axis of the light-sensing element shall be a maximum of 4 degrees above and 8 degrees below that center axis.
 Measurements are to be taken with emitter assembly at near maximum range.